 Paragraph (5) is based on the "manufactured home" definition in Uniform Commercial Code § 9-102(53).
-As stated in comment 5(b) to that section, the definition is intended to have the same meaning as the definition in the federal Manufactured Housing Act, 42 U.S.C. § 5402(6).
+As stated in comment 5(b) to that section, the definition is intended to have the same meaning as the definition in the federal Manufactured Housing Act, 42 U.S.C. § § 5402(6).
 Using this definition will help harmonize this act with the federal act and with the U.C.C.
-The drafting committee's style member offered alternative language to conform the definition to the Style Committee's rules, but, to avoid conflicts or gaps between this uniform act and the U.C.C., the drafting committee respectfully determined to use the definition based on Article 9.
-However, the committee also decided that, for purposes of this act, the definition should differ from the Article 9 definition in two ways:
+The drafting committee's style member offered alternative language to conform the definition to the Style Committee's rules, but, to avoid conflicts or gaps between this uniform act and the U.C.C., the drafting committee respectfully determined to use the definition based on

+Article 9.
+However, the committee also decided that, for purposes of this act, the definition should differ from the Article 9 definition in fourtwo ways:

 - Although the Article 9 definition is based on the federal definition, Article 9 omits a clause that the federal definition includes-"and except that such term shall not include any self-propelled recreational vehicle."
 Although that exclusion is appropriate for Article 9, it is inappropriate for purposes of this act.
-Therefore, that clause is in this act's definition. - The federal and Article 9 definitions of "manufactured home" include only homes built on or after June 15, 1976, which was the effective date of HUD's construction standards for them.
-This act's definition also includes homes built before that date, which technically are called "mobile homes".
-To make clear that this act applies to mobile homes, as well as to manufactured homes, Paragraph (5) provides that this act's definition of "manufactured home" includes homes manufactured at any time.

-Some states permit both manufactured and mobile homes to be classified as real property from the time of retail sale.
-Other states permit only manufactured homes to be so classified.
+Therefore, that clause is in this act's definition. - This act's The federal and Article 9 definitions of "manufactured home" definition expressly includes "mobile homes" to make clear that factory built homes of any age are covered by the act.
+As a term of art, "manufactured homes" are homes built in a factory include only homes built on or after June 15, 1976, which was the effective date of HUD's construction standards for them.
+"Mobile homes" are This act's definition also includes homes built before that date, which technically are called "mobile homes".
+To make clear that this act applies to mobile homes, as well as to manufactured homes, Paragraph (5) provides that this act's definition of "manufactured home" includes homes manufactured before that date. at any time. - •Some states that-permit a homeboth manufactured and mobile homes to be characterizedclassified as real property from the time of retail purchase do so only for manufactured homes, whereas othersale.
+Other states do so forpermit only manufactured and mobile homes to be so classified.
 E.g., Colo.
 Rev. Stat. § 38-29-102(6) (manufactured and mobile homes); Idaho Code Ann. § 39-4105(8) (manufactured homes only); Mont.
 Code Ann. § 15-1-101(1) (manufactured homes only); N.H.
 Rev. Stat.
 Ann. § 674:31 (manufactured and mobile homes); N.D.
 Cent.
 Code § 39-05-01 (manufactured homes only); Or.
 Rev. Stat. § 446.561 (manufactured and mobile homes); Tex.
 Occ.
-Code Ann. § 1201.003(18) (manufactured and mobile homes).
+Code Ann. § 1201.003(18) (manufactured and mobile homes). - •This act's "manufactured home" definition expressly excludes manufactured homes used only for nonresidential purposes.